Skip to contents

 pie_group_by_sep

-A character string to concatenate the columns in pie_group_by if there are multiple columns.
+A character string to concat multiple columns in pie_group_by.

 pie_palette